shamiquekhan/Learning-Atlas/RoadMaps/AI-Engineer-Roadmap.md

 But move quickly from:

-«"How do I write a better prompt?"»
+> "How do I write a better prompt?"

 to:

-«"How do I build a system that remains reliable when prompts, users and models change?"»
+> "How do I build a system that remains reliable when prompts, users and models change?"

 ---

-13. Context Engineering
+## 13. Context Engineering

 Modern AI systems are increasingly constrained by the quality and management of context.